doitian/knowledge-base/§ Blog/Journals/Journals - 2020/What I Touched This Week 2020-08-09/♯ What I Touched This Week 2020-08-09.md

 * [Code review – from good to great](https://sizovs.net/2020/07/19/the-code-review/)

     In a team I sat next to, a junior developer asked a senior to conduct code review for a newly completed feature.
 According to the process, that Senior had to approve all changes going to production.
-Here is how it went: Senior: “No, I am busy.
+Here is how it went: Senior: “No, I am busy.”

 ## Software Development